Mechanimix

 Polymerization

 Controlled mixing in bulk, solution, suspension and emulsion polymerization.
-Impeller design adapting to viscosity increase.
+Impeller design adaptive to viscosity increase.

 Polycondensation

-Mixing under high viscosity and vacuum in PET, PA and PC production.
+Mixing under high viscosity and vacuum for PET, PA and PC production.
 Surface renewal and volatile removal.

 Compounding